 About the Chesterfield Campus

-Facilities will include teaching rooms, IT suites, a clinical skills suite, NHS-standard six bed mock ward and an immersive simulation suite to represent a range of working environments.
-This substantial investment in real world learning reflects the University of Derby’s commitment to providing relevant and highly personal education.
-Like the building’s original founders did, the new Chesterfield Campus will pioneer learning and infuse social and financial benefits in the region and beyond.
+Facilities include teaching rooms, IT suites, a clinical skills suite, NHS-standard mock ward and an immersive simulation suite to represent a range of working environments.

 With its historic past as the heart of industrial England, Chesterfield is still a hub of commercial and industrial activity with opportunities for work placements and local networking.
 The new Chesterfield Campus provides exciting opportunities to build on the existing working relationships with Chesterfield Royal Hospital and North Derbyshire Clinical Commissioning Group (CCG) and Hardwick CCG to become a centre of excellence in Healthcare studies in the UK.

-The University’s new Chesterfield Campus has received investment from partners including £3.48million from the D2N2 Local Enterprise Partnership (promoting economic growth across Derby, Derbyshire, Nottingham and Nottinghamshire).
+The University received investment for the Chesterfield Campus from partners including £3.48million from the D2N2 Local Enterprise Partnership (promoting economic growth across Derby, Derbyshire, Nottingham and Nottinghamshire).

 Funding and support from the European Regional Development Fund is contributing to the costs of equipment and support of the Innovation Centre at the Chesterfield Campus, which will support innovation and business growth (as part of the European Structural and Investment Funds Growth Programme in the D2N2 area).